department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

   * Include information about which services require making an appointment or bringing additional documents
   * Reroute Veterans for services that can't be handled at a RO (e.g., checking status of pension claim)
   * Explore ways to connect benefit service information across VA.gov
-* Involve stakeholders from VR&E in MVP planning so we can accurately route Veterans to appointment tools for those services
-* Consider how co-located VSOs might be displayed on RO pages to best prevent confusion
 * Clearly indicate the distinction between virtual and in-person appointments
 * Ensure Veterans can easily tell if a facility allows walk-ins or not
-* Indicate the last available appointment time in addition to the normal operating hours
+* Consider involving stakeholders from VR&E so we can accurately route Veterans to those services
+* Consider how co-located VSOs might be displayed on RO pages to clarify their relationship to the VA
 * Consider use cases for Regional Offices, Satellite Offices, & Outreach sites

 ## Appendix